Can you remove hard inquiries from your credit report?

 What is a credit inquiry?

 A credit inquiry, sometimes known as a credit pull, is a request to look at your credit report.
-Inquiries happen when individuals or companies want to know more about your financial health, specifically if you have paid loans or credit cards as agreed.
+Inquiries happen when individuals or companies want to know more about your financial health, specifically whether you have paid loans or credit cards as agreed.

 Inquiries are divided into two categories — soft and hard — based on the reason for the inquiry.
+The two types of inquiries have very different effects on your credit score.

-Soft inquiry
+Soft inquiries

 A soft inquiry happens when someone checks your credit history, but not because of any specific credit application.
 Some scenarios that could trigger a soft inquiry include: